matiasestigarribia/matiasestigarribia/README.md

-- 👋 Hi, I’m @matiasestigarribia
+- 👋 Hi, I’m @matiasestigarribia,
 - 👀 I’m interested in music and technology
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning how to code
 - 📫 How to reach me matiestiga@gmail.com

 <!---